AlexFr062/samples/Networking/UDP/udp_broadcast/readme.md

 ---

 Note.
 Our STM32 project has hard-coded IP address.
-In real life, IP address is read from device flash memory.
+In real life, IP address is read from the device flash memory.

 ---